Portland Streetcar: Montgomery Park to Hollywood District

 In January 2018, Portland Streetcar started exploring adding service to Montgomery Park in the Northwest Industrial District.
 Two possible alignments have been proposed, one using NW Raleigh and NW Thurman, the other using NW Wilson and NW York.
 Both alignments would connect with the existing NS Line using NW 18th and NW 19th.
-The cost of the new alignment has not yet been determined, however a request for $370,000 in City General Funds has been requested.
-On December 18, 2018 the Federal Transit Administration has given a $1,076,000 grant to the extension as part of a pilot program.
+The cost of the new alignment has not yet been determined, $370,000 in City General Funds has been requested.
+On December 18, 2018, the Federal Transit Administration has given a $1,076,000 grant to the extension as part of a pilot program.
 This will go towards study of the Wilson/York and 18th/19th couplets and a new turn around track at the Oregon Convention Center.
 These plans will add 2.3 miles (3.7 km) of track and double the capacity for Rose Quarter and Lloyd Center service, and the prospect of farther extension into the Hollywood neighborhood to the east have been a part of the study.